Having trouble syncing your Fitbit Sense or Versa Series watch or another model Fitbit with your mobile phone, tablet, or computer?

-From there, instead of pairing your Versa through the Bluetooth settings, open up the Fitbit app.
+From there, instead of pairing your Fitbit through the Bluetooth settings, open up the Fitbit app.

-This guides you through the pairing steps while also ensuring that the Versa and your smartphone are communicating.
+This guides you through the pairing steps while also ensuring that your Fitbit and your smartphone are communicating.

 Fitbit has integrated a few new features within its app that help keep your devices connected.
 These come in the form of “Always Connected” and “All-day Sync.”

 By default, these are turned on but will make sure that your Fitbit data is synced with your smartphone.

 This is even true if you don’t regularly check the Fitbit application but still want the data from your Versa or other Fitbit model to sync.

 To check whether this is enabled, tap the Fitbit icon in the app’s top right-hand corner.
 This shows you the settings for your specific smartwatch/tracker.

 From there, you can scroll down and see the toggles for both Always Connected and All-day sync.
 If these are not turned on, try turning them on and then close the Fitbit app.

 This could help solve your syncing issues and get your Fitbit back into working order.

 Notice that your Fitbit’s battery is draining fast?